kirkone/vsts-dnx-tasks/README.md

 ### Release Notes

+#### Version 0.1.13

+- Fixed bug in Build Web task: Errors and Warnings did not showed up in log
+-
 #### Version 0.1.12

 - Fixed bug in Build Web task that failed when the task had to build more than one project